-The Department of Journalism Studies is delighted to offer two Dan Walker Journalism Scholarships worth £10,000 each for UK or European Union students starting a taught postgraduate course in journalism in 2020.
+The Department of Journalism Studies is delighted to offer two Dan Walker Journalism Scholarships worth £10,000 each for UK and European Union students starting a taught postgraduate course in journalism in 2020.

 The scholarships are for students who meet at least one of our widening participation criteria or achieve a first in their undergraduate degree.
 If your application is successful you can use the scholarship towards fees or living expenses – the choice is yours.